brehima5/M1-FINAL-PROJECT-THIERNO_KABBO/README.md

 4. **Excel vs Python Coordination**: Ensuring consistency between Excel and Python analysis approaches

 ### Methodology Decisions
-- Used median for Quantity imputation due to skewed distribution
+- Used median for Quantity imputation due to discret type of data
 - Used mean for Price Per Unit due to normal distribution
 - Chose to drop Transaction Date missing values to maintain data integrity
 - Preserved missing Payment Method and Location data for transparency in analysis